Koudela/eArc-router/README.md

 an earc/event-tree event.
 - Introduces the immutable objects `Route` and `Request`.
 Both are attached as payload to the dispatched earc/event-tree event.
-- There are no access and main-controllers anymore.
-Controllers are now disguised earc/event-tree listeners.
+- There are no access and main-controller anymore.
+Controller are now disguised earc/event-tree listener.
 - The router live cycle is exposed via an event tree.
 Making it easy to implement pre and post processing while following the open-closed-principle on a large scale.